Willson Contreras Preview, Player Props: Cardinals vs. Orioles

-Willson Contreras -- with a slugging percentage of .763 in his past 10 games, including six home runs -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with Dean Kremer on the mound, on September 11 at 6:35 PM ET.
+On Tuesday, Willson Contreras (.842 slugging percentage in past 10 games, including six home runs) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 6:35 PM ET.

-In his previous game, he collected three RBI (going 2-for-4 with a home run) against the Reds.
+In his last appearance, he had three hits (going 3-for-4 with two RBI) against the Orioles.

 Willson Contreras Game Info & Props vs. the Orioles